Skip to main content

 Can I get refills or controlled medications?

-Controlled medications, no — we don't prescribe Schedule II–V drugs.
-Refills, in a limited way, yes: a visit can include a one-time bridge refill of a routine, non-controlled medication you already take and are stable on, to cover a short gap while you reconnect with the clinician who manages it.
-We don't do ongoing or automatic refills, chronic medication management, or refills of medications that need regular lab monitoring.
+Controlled medications, no — we don't prescribe Schedule II–V drugs or incretin-based weight-loss or diabetes medications, and there are no automatic refills.
+Non-controlled refills, in a limited and structured way, yes.
+Besides a one-time bridge refill of a routine, non-controlled medication you already take and are stable on (to cover a short gap while you reconnect with the clinician who manages it), we now have a few dedicated continuation lanes with their own safety checks: a thyroid medication refill (with a TSH from the past 12 months), a stable-asthma inhaler refill, statin continuation (with a lipid panel from the past 6 months), and blood-pressure continuation (with recent home readings).
+Each of these requires the relevant recent result or check-in rather than an automatic renewal, and none covers chronic management of medications needing close lab or level monitoring.
 New medications are written as a single course or a limited starter supply; if symptoms continue, recur, or change, a new physician review is needed first.

 What if I am outside Virginia or West Virginia when I submit?

-You must be physically in Virginia or West Virginia when you submit and when the physician reviews it — even if you live elsewhere.
-Requests from outside these states can't be handled.
+Please be physically located in Virginia or West Virginia when you submit and when the physician reviews it — even if you live elsewhere.
+We're not able to review requests submitted from outside these states.

 What is the refund policy?